 Still relatively unknown, Inle Lake is a treasure located in the western Shan State of Myanmar.
 Most tourists pass up this gem when rushing to the more popular Bagan area, little do they know what they are missing out on!
 If you’re on the lookout for serenity and authentic interactions with the Myanmar people, Inle Lake is the place to be.

 One can simply spend hours just watch the locals go about their day along the vast, tranquil lake.
 Well, at least that’s what we did!
 I vividly recall snapping away while the birds were landing on buffalos, while the local farmers went about their day tending to the floating gardens.
 With significantly fewer crowds, we highly recommend including Inle Lake in your Myanmar itinerary.
-Here are the reasons why.
+Check out our short film production featuring Inle Lake!

 7 Reasons to Include the Enchanting Inle Lake in Your Myanmar Trip